Diversity, Equity & Inclusion Are Core Values

 - On the Basis of Sex: RBG’s Fight for Women’s Rights – March 2019

 The firm’s Women’s Advancement Initiative (WAI) serves as a strategic resource to assist women attorneys in realizing their professional goals by providing them with tools to help them to develop, flourish and reach their full potential.
 To this end, the WAI facilitates the implementation of fruitful business generation initiatives, leadership training, and effective professional development practices through encouragement, advocacy, educational programming, and networking opportunities.

 The WAI strives to advance and expand women’s leadership within the firm, the legal industry, and at the highest levels of business as a whole.
 Through curated programming centered on the unique needs and perspectives of women professionals, the WAI focuses on best practices in business development and professional relationship building.
 These efforts are directed towards laying the framework – and building an essential toolbox – for capitalizing on career advancement and leadership opportunities.

-Diversity & Inclusion Leadership
+Diversity, Equity & Inclusion Leadership

 Outreach & Community Engagement Focus Group

 Recruitment & Retention